 Step 3: Present your case to a decision-maker.

 Once you have completed discovery, the final step is to present your case to a decision-maker.
 The way you present your case will depend upon the decision-maker.
-For example, if you filed your claim with the MSPB, you have the right to present witnesses and documentary evidence at an in-person hearing.
+For example, if you filed your claim with the MSPB, you have the right to present witnesses and documentary evidence at a hearing.

 Why should you hire a whistleblower attorney?

-As you can see, whistleblower retaliation cases have complicated requirements and procedures.
+In short, whistleblower retaliation cases have complicated requirements and procedures.
 An experienced whistleblower attorney can help you navigate this process.
 A trusted legal advisor will prepare and submit filings, determine what information and documents to request in discovery, and make the best possible legal arguments to the decision-maker.

 For more than 20 years, Alan Lescht and Associates has successfully represented employees.
 Whether you are thinking about filing a claim or you feel you are being targeted for blowing the whistle, our team of experienced whistleblower attorneys are here to help.
 During a consultation, we will evaluate your case, discuss your options, and develop a strategy to assert your rights.
 Alan Lescht and Associates offers legal services to private sector and state and local government clients in Washington, DC, Maryland, and northern Virginia, and to federal employees around the world.
 Contact us today.